PierfrancescoSoffritti/android-youtube-player/README.md

 }
 ```

+You don't need to manually release the player if you register it as an observer of your lifecycle.

 ### LifecycleObserver
 `YouTubePlayerView` implements the `LifecycleObserver` interface.
 If added as an observer of your Activity/Fragment's lifecycle, the `release()` method will be called automatically.